 Do not fret!
 It is not your fault you don’t understand sed.
 I will cover sed completely.
 But I will describe the features in the order that I learned them.
 I didn’t learn everything at once.
 You don’t need to either.

-A powerful command, SED by George Notaras, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+A powerful command, SED by George Notaras is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 Copyright © 2005 - Some Rights Reserved